Progressive Collapse Analysis

 Structural Engineering Services

-Progressive collapse (aka: Disproportionate Collapse) occurs when a local failure spreads throughout a structure from element to element, eventually resulting in the collapse of either the entire structure or a disproportionately large part of it.
-Progressive collapse is caused by an abnormal or extreme loading event, typically due to accidental impact, faulty construction, foundational failure, or violent changes in air pressure (ie: Blast).
+Progressive collapse occurs when a local failure spreads throughout a structure from element to element, eventually resulting in the collapse of either the entire structure or a disproportionately large part of it.
+Progressive collapse is caused by an abnormal or extreme loading event, typically due to accidental impact, faulty construction, foundation failure, or violent changes in air pressure (ie: Blast).
 Infamous examples of progressive collapse can be seen in such historic events as the terrorist attack on the A.P.
 Murrah Building and the terrorist attack on the Twin Towers of the World Trade Center on September 11, 2001.

 ASI’s Progressive Collapse Analysis Allows Clients to: